uthoplatforms/utho-docs/content/Products/compute/cloud/how-tos/Power off cloud server/index.md

 Powering off a server offers several benefits:

-1. **Cost Savings** : Reduces cloud costs by stopping resource usage (e.g., compute power, storage).
-2. **Security** : Prevents unauthorized access or attacks when the server is not in use.
+1. **Security** : Prevents unauthorized access or attacks when the server is not in use.
-3. **Maintenance** : Allows for system updates, hardware troubleshooting, or backup tasks without running processes.
+2. **Maintenance** : Allows for system updates, hardware troubleshooting, or backup tasks without running processes.